Cesanese del Piglio

 What are the typical culinary characteristics of the Piglio area?

-Piglio is famous for its traditional cuisine, which includes dishes such as porchetta, porcini mushrooms, and pecorino cheeses.
+Piglio is famous for its traditional cuisine, which includes dishes such as porchetta, porcini mushrooms and pecorino cheeses.

-What other notable Italian wine denominations are there?
+What other Italian wine denominations are noteworthy?

 Megamenu